Member | Established: 1995 | Associate since 2013

 PACPA, which has the legal responsibility for establishing and implementing a quality assurance (QA) review system in Palestine, reports to have operationalized a mandatory QA system and developed the working procedures for this system through its QA Committee.
 In 2015, the association aligned the QA review system with SMO 1 requirements and continues to review the system on an annual basis to ensure continued alignment.

-With the support of a World Bank grant and technical expertise from another international professional accountancy organization, PACPA prepared and translated a QA manual in 2014, provided training for members, and organized and delivered an awareness program.
-In November 2019, PACPA printed and distributed the QA manual to all members and continues to offer ongoing training.
+With the support of a World Bank grant and technical expertise from another international professional accountancy organization, PACPA prepared and translated a QA manual, provided training for members, and organized and delivered an awareness program.
+In 2023, PACPA printed and distributed the updated QA manual to all members and continues to offer ongoing training.
 As of the date of this assessment, the QA manual was last revised in Q1 2023 to include ISQM 1 & 2.

 Current Status: Sustain